likitha-mindi/FUTURE_PE_02/outputs.md

 # AI GENERATED UGC AD CONTENT
 ## Instagram UGC Script
 Hook:
-"I wish someone told me this before wasting 2 years..."
+"I honestly thought coding wasn’t meant for people like me..."

 Problem:
-I tried learning coding from random YouTube videos but kept getting confused and quitting halfway.
+I was stuck watching random tutorials, feeling stupid and overwhelmed.
+I almost gave up.

 Solution:
 Then I joined CodeSprint Academy.
-They structured everything step-by-step, even for complete beginners.

-Social Proof:
+Everything was structured.
+Step-by-step.
+No confusion.

+Transformation:
-Within 4 months, I built real projects and even cracked my first internship interview.
+In just 4 months, I built real projects and cracked my first internship.

+Urgency:
+Enrollment closes this week, and seats are limited.

 CTA:
-If you're serious about switching to tech, check out CodeSprint Academy and start today.
+If you’re serious about changing your future, don’t wait.
+Start today.

 ## 10 Scroll-Stopping Hooks
 1. Nobody tells you this about learning coding.